Compare your options to find a cost-effective and convenient way to send money overseas.

 Your business international money transfer options

-Factors you need to consider before choosing a business transfer provider
+Factors to consider when choosing a transfer provider

 There are several factors that have a bearing on which transfer company is right for your business, including:

 - The size of your transfers.
-Take some time to think about how much money you need to transfer overseas.
-If you’re a relatively new company or a small enterprise, you may be talking about transfers of just hundreds or only a few thousand dollars — and there are plenty of transfer companies that can help.
-But if you’re running a large organization and need to send transfers of $100,000 or more, you’ll have to find a transfer provider that allows you to send large amounts of money.
-Minimum and maximum transfer limits often apply, so check the fine print to make sure any provider you choose is suitable.
+If you’re a relatively small company, you may be talking about transfers of just hundreds or only a few thousand dollars — and there are plenty of transfer companies that can help.
+But if you’re running a large organization and need to send transfers of $100,000 or more, you’ll have to find a transfer provider with a high or no maximum limit.

 - The frequency of your transfers.
-Next, think about how often you will need to send an international business transfer.
-Will it be occasionally, such as once every few months, or will you be making multiple transfers in any given week, or even every day?
 Some transfer providers offer special deals to frequent transfer customers, for example every fifth transfer free, while others offer the flexibility of setting up regular payment plans to automate recurring transactions.

-- Where you’re sending money.
-Make a list of all the countries around the world where you’ll need to send money, and then compare this with a list of countries and currencies that a transfer provider supports.
-Some transfer providers only offer transactions to a limited number of countries, so make sure you’ll be able to send transfers everywhere you do business.
+- Where you send money.
+Make a list of all the countries around the world where you’ll need to send money, and then compare this with a list of countries and currencies that each transfer provider supports to make sure you’ll be able to send transfers everywhere you do business.

 - Your customer service and support requirements.
-Finally, consider your customer support needs for international transfers.
-Could you benefit from having a personal account manager for your business, to provide on-call advice and handle any sensitive transactions?
+Could you benefit from having a personal account manager for your business to provide on-call advice and handle any sensitive transactions?
 Alternatively, if you ever have a question or a problem with a transaction, would a 24/7 online support service meet your needs?